-Our pipeline of clinical-stage complement-targeted therapeutic candidates also includes OMS906, a proprietary, patented monoclonal antibody targeting MASP-3, the key activator of the alternative pathway of complement.
+Our pipeline of clinical-stage complement-targeted therapeutic candidates also includes OMS906, now known as a "zaltenibart," a proprietary, patented monoclonal antibody targeting MASP-3, the key activator of the alternative pathway of complement.
 We believe OMS906 has the potential to treat a wide range of alternative pathway-related diseases and that its attributes favorably differentiate OMS906 from other marketed and in-development alternative pathway inhibitors.
-Clinical development of OMS906 is currently focused on rapidly advancing to Phase 3 clinical trials in multiple alternative pathway-related disorders, including paroxysmal nocturnal hemoglobinuria ("PNH") and complement 3 glomerulopathy ("C3G").
-We have multiple ongoing Phase 2 clinical trials evaluating OMS906 in these indications.